 Meniscus tears are one of the most common knee-related injuries, affecting patients of all ages.
-At MidJersey Orthopaedics in Flemington and Bridgewater, New Jersey, our team of orthopaedic surgeons and sports medicine experts specialize in the safe, effective treatment of meniscus tears.
+At MidJersey Orthopaedics in Flemington, Bridgewater and Washington, New Jersey, our team of orthopaedic surgeons and sports medicine experts specialize in the safe, effective treatment of meniscus tears.
 If you or a loved one experiences pain or discomfort as a result of a torn meniscus, request an appointment today by calling the office nearest you or clicking the online booking tool.

 Each of your knee joints contains two C-shaped pieces of cartilage called meniscus.
 These pieces of cartilage act as a cushion between your thigh bone and shin bone, allowing you to twist comfortably, bend, and rotate your knee.

 If you tear a meniscus, it's typical to experience pain, swelling, and general discomfort.
 A torn meniscus can also affect your mobility and prevent you from straightening your leg fully if left untreated.

 The symptoms of a meniscus tear vary depending on the severity of the injury.
 However, common symptoms include:

 If you suffer a meniscus tear, you might also experience your knee locking in place.
 This can make normal activities like taking the dog for a walk nearly impossible.

 Anyone can experience a meniscus tear, but it’s especially common in athletes, such as those who participate in contact sports like football and hockey.
 You’re also at risk if you participate in a sport that involves lots of pivoting or changes in direction, such as tennis, soccer, or basketball.

 Other factors that increase your risk of a torn meniscus include general wear-and-tear as part of the natural aging process.